jaz303/sam-ba/README.md

   - `-p`, `--port`: serial port
   - `-b`, `--baud`: baud rate
-  - `-a`, `--address`: read/write/erase address; can be specified as hex or decimal
+  - `-a`, `--address`: read/write/erase address; may be specified as hex or decimal
-  - `-l`, `--length`: number of bytes to read; can be specified as hex or decimal
+  - `-l`, `--length`: number of bytes to read; may be specified as hex or decimal
   - `--reset`: reset device after command complete; applies to `write`, `erase` commands
   - `--json`: request JSON output; currently supported for `info`, `settings` commands
   - `--debug`: enable debug output (very chatty)

-For all commands that connect to the device, serial port must be specified, either via `-p`/`--port`, or alternatively, the environment variable `SAM_BA_SERIAL_PORT` may be set.
+Serial port must be specified for all commands that connect to the device, either via `-p`/`--port`, or alternatively, the `SAM_BA_SERIAL_PORT` environment variable may be set.
 Baud rate defaults to 115200.

 ## Commands